tier4/fake_sensor_tools/README.md

 Simulate sensor outputs without real sensor.
 The tools are used as RQt plugins.

-:warning: The tools are generally used for checking diagnostics function.
+:warning: The tools are generally used for checking diagnostic function.

 ## Instructions before starting